-In compliance with the requirements set forth by the Commonwealth of Massachusetts and those affiliated with the recognition of Chelmsford Public Schools as a Federal Race to the Top school district, CHS will be shifting graduation requirements over the next few years to align with MassCore.
+In compliance with the requirements set forth by the Commonwealth of Massachusetts and those affiliated with the recognition of Chelmsford Public Schools as a Federal Race to the Top school district, CHS shifted graduation requirements to align with MassCore.
 In accordance with the change, MassCore provides a course of studies to better prepare students to meet the career/college readiness standards.
-Given the rigorous standards CHS already employs, the shift impacts students in mathematics and in the fine and performing arts.
-After a review of the graduating class of 2013, we found 93% of our graduates met the new standards in math for MassCore, while 100% of our graduates met the new standards for the arts.

 In addition to meeting the CHS course requirements below, all students in the Commonwealth are required to meet certain performance criteria on the Massachusetts Comprehensive Assessment System (MCAS).
 To receive a high school diploma, students must earn scaled scores of at least 240 on the grade 10 ELA and Mathematics tests, or earn a scaled score between 220 and 238 on these tests and fulfill the requirements of an Educational Proficiency Plan (EPP).
-Students must also earn a scaled score of at least 220 on one of the Science, Technology, Engineering MCAS (i.e., Biology, Chemistry, Introductory Physics, or Technology-Engineering).
+Students must also earn a scaled score of at least 220 on one of the Science, Technology, Engineering MCAS (i.e., Biology, or Introductory Physics).